BlakeAnd/link-dictionary/README.md

 detect if url is roam [done]
 detect keystrokes from user [done]

-if i can do those
+if i can do those.

 add any word with [[]] around it to a dictionary(type thing) [working on / different approach maybe necessary] search the dictionary of words for all future words (every keystroke? every space so it only fires at the end of the word?)